Grampa vs. Sexual Inadequacy: Production

 The episode was directed by Wes Archer, and was written by Bill Oakley and Josh Weinstein.
 It was originally intended to deal with Homer and Marge's problematic sex life, but later developed into a story about the relationship between Homer and Grampa.
 Dan Castellaneta provides the voices for both Homer and Grampa.
 Castellaneta therefore had to talk to himself when he recorded the voices of the two characters in their interactions for this episode.
 Castellaneta says that it is hard for him to do Grampa's voice for an extended period of time because it is "wheezy and airy".

 Homer and Marge spend the night at an inn, called the Aphrodite Inn, to spice up their sex life.
 The inn was partly based on the Madonna Inn, which, as in the episode, features different kinds of sex-oriented rooms with unusual names that are supposed to spice up a couple's love life.
 The design of the old farmhouse was inspired by the house featured in the 1993 film Flesh and Bone.
 Bart's obsession with conspiracy theories was inspired by the writers' observation that children around Bart's age go through a stage where they become "addicted" to information about UFOs and paranormal phenomena.
 Bill Oakley himself had gone through the same thing when he was around 10 years old.

 Cultural references

-Al Gore, former Vice President of the United States, is shown celebrating Lisa's purchase of his book, Sane Planning, Sensible Tomorrow, by listening to "Celebration" by Kool & the Gang.
-Additionally, a parody of The X-Files' theme song is played in the background of the scene leading into Gore's celebration.
-"Foggy Mountain Breakdown" is played during a chase scene, reminiscent of a recurring theme of the 1967 film Bonnie and Clyde.
-When Professor Frink takes the tonic, he transforms into a suave man with a deep voice, which is a reference to Jerry Lewis transforming into Buddy Love in The Nutty Professor.
+Al Gore, then-Vice President of the United States, is shown celebrating Lisa's purchase of his book Sane Planning, Sensible Tomorrow by listening to "Celebration" by Kool & the Gang.
+A parody of The X-Files' theme is played in the background of the scene leading into Gore's celebration.
+"Foggy Mountain Breakdown" is played during a chase scene, referencing its use in Bonnie and Clyde (1967).
+When Professor Frink takes the tonic, he transforms into a suave man with a deep voice, a reference to Jerry Lewis transforming into Buddy Love in The Nutty Professor.
 Grampa, within proper context, successfully pronounces the word pneumonoultramicroscopicsilicovolcanoconiosis.
+Milhouse quotes JFK (1991): "We’re through the looking glass here, people."